h-khribich/h-khribich/README.md

 ## Hi there!
 I'm Hamza Khribich 👋

-I went to a school of Communication and left a developer.

-Oups. 😄

-I'm interested in all things front-end after following OpenClassrooms' [Javascript React Developer](https://openclassrooms.com/en/paths/517-javascript-react-developer) course.
+ISTQB - Foundation certified, I'm looking to enter the world of software testing.
+With a background in web development (front-end, JS/react), I can draw on my knowledge of programming and algorithms to make progress in testing and better understand the objects under test.
+Bilingual in English and mobile throughout France, I'd like to move into test automation in the medium term.

 Visit my [portfolio!](https://portfolio-2cs.pages.dev/#)

-## What I can do 🤓
+## What I can do in web dev 🤓

 - Use libraries and other frameworks in various projects (React, Redux, Bootstrap, Sass...)